wfjm/w11/doc/w11a_os_guide.md

 ### I/O emulation setup <a name="io-emu"></a>

 All UNIBUS peripherals which exchange data (currently DL11, LP11, PC11, RK11,
-and RL11) are currently emulated via a backend process.
+RL11, RPRH and TM11 ) are currently emulated via a backend process.
 The communication between FPGA board and backend server can be via

 - Serial port
   - via an integrated USB-UART bridge
-    - on arty, basys3, and nexys4 with a `FT2232HQ`, allows up to 12M Baud
+    - on Arty, Basys3, and Nexys4 and Nexys4 DDR with a `FT2232HQ`,
+      allows up to 12M Baud
     - on nexys3 with a `FT232R`, allows up to 2M Baud
   - via RS232 port, as on s3board and nexys2
     - using a serial port (/dev/ttySx) is limited to 115 kBaud on most PCs.